-How to Create a healthy fundraiser at your school:
+How to Create a health fundraiser at your school:

 Healthy School Spotlight content provided by the Alliance for a Healthier Generation.